Luis Robert Player Props: White Sox vs. Twins

-The Chicago White Sox, including Luis Robert (.262 on-base percentage in past 10 games, 64 points below season-long percentage), take on starting pitcher Sonny Gray and the Minnesota Twins at Target Field, Saturday at 7:15 PM ET.
+The Chicago White Sox and Luis Robert (.512 slugging percentage over his past 10 games, including two homers), take on starter Bailey Ober and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

+He racked up two hits (going 2-for-5 with a double) in his most recent game against the Twins.

 Luis Robert Game Info & Props vs. the Twins